-The identification of a legal person or an organisational unit not having legal personality applying for a certificate for electronic seal or certificate for website authentication takes place via a person physically representing this entity on the basis of:
+The identification of a legal person or an organisational unit not having legal personality as well as an authorised representative of this entity is established by verification of:

-- The National Court Register or Central Register and Business Activity Register; and - Power of attorney or other authorisation issued by official representatives of a given entity (in the case when the person is not mentioned in the statute or other registration documents).
+- The entries in The National Court Register or Central Register and Business Activity Register; and - Power of attorney or other authorisation issued by a legally authorised representative of a given entity (in the case when the person is not mentioned in the public register).

-The person representing the entity applying for a certificate is subject to verification according to point 3.2.3.
-The issued certificate is in such a case a proof that a natural person can use a private key acting on behalf of another entity.
+An authorised representative of an organisation applying for a certificate is subject to verification according to point 3.2.3.
+The issued certificate is in such a case a proof that a natural person can use a private key acting on behalf of the entity.